yuanqing/charming/README.md

 </h1>
 ```

 Charm also works when [the given element contains other (possibly nested) DOM elements](https://github.com/yuanqing/charm/blob/master/test/spec/charm.spec.js).
-Essentially any character that is inside a child [text node](https://developer.mozilla.org/en-US/docs/Web/API/Text) of the given element will be captured and wrapped.
+Essentially any character that is inside a child [text node](https://developer.mozilla.org/en-US/docs/Web/API/Text) of the given element will be wrapped.

 ## Options

-Pass in an options object if you want to change the `tagName` and/or `classPrefix`:
+Pass in an options object if you want to change the `tagName` and/or the `classPrefix`:

 ```js
 charm(element, {